No-Fail Fermented Garlic (with Sauerkraut Juice)

-Simple and delicious, fermented garlic is the best, easy way to preserve fresh garlic.
-It’s packed with wonderful probiotics and makes a fantastic addition to so many recipes!
+With its mild, tangy flavor, fermented garlic is an easy and delicious way to preserve fresh garlic.
+It‘s packed with wonderful probiotics and makes a fantastic addition to countless recipes!

 Top view of fermented garlic in a glass jar.